What Causes Acne? 7 Common Causes Explained by a Dermatologist

 Final Thoughts

 Acne is rarely caused by a single factor.
 In most cases, hormones, oil production, pore congestion, genetics and lifestyle habits work together to trigger breakouts.
-The best approach is a consistent routine, patience and evidence-based skincare designed for your skin type.

 Related Articles

-Benefits, Side Effects and How to Use It
+Salicylic Acid for Acne: Benefits, Side Effects and How to Use It

-How to Remove Acne Marks
+How to Remove Acne Marks: A Dermatologist's Guide

 Acne Skincare Routine for Oily Skin

-Step-by-step routine for clearer skin
+Step-by-step routine for clearer-looking skin.

-Skincare Routine for College Students
+Skincare Routine for College Students with Acne

-Simple acne routine for busy schedules
+Simple acne routine for busy schedules.

 Back to blog